Contents

 mupdate Mailbox Update Protocol RFC 3656

-news (Usenet) newsgroups and postings RFC 1738 news: or
+news (Usenet) newsgroups and postings RFC 1738 news:

 nfs Network File System resources RFC 2224 generic syntax